Avoiding Financial Social Engineering & Cyber-Fraud

 1. Identify (inventory) and record all client funds and/or accounts you control.
 Ensure each fund/account has contact information for verification and preferred procedures for doing so, including as appropriate (the more, the better): telephone number, fax number, cell phone and text message number, physical mailing address, and email address.
 Include emergency/breach contact information and procedures as well.

-2. If you accept fund transfer instructions from customers or clients by phone, email, text, fax, or similar method (all of which can be faked or compromised, especially email), always use the above inventory to authenticate any such instructions, and:
+2. If you accept fund transfer instructions from customers or clients by phone, email, text, video call, fax, or similar method (all of which can be faked or compromised), always use the above inventory to authenticate any such instructions, and:

-• Call the customer at the pre-recorded number
+• Call the customer at the pre-determined number.

-3. Provide anti-fraud training to all employees responsible for wire transfer and financial account changes including but not limited to social engineering, phishing, and other scams.
+3. Provide anti-fraud training to all employees responsible for wire transfers and financial account changes including but not limited to social engineering, deepfakes, phishing, and other scams.

-4. Verify all vendor/supplier bank accounts by direct call to the receiving bank using pre-recorded or pre-published official contact information, prior to establishing payment method and/or entries in accounts payable system(s).
+4. Verify all vendor/supplier bank accounts by directly calling the receiving bank using pre-recorded or pre-published official contact information, prior to establishing payment method and/or entries in accounts payable system(s).

 5. Confirm all changes to vendor/supplier details (including routing numbers, account numbers, telephone numbers, and contact information) by a direct call using only the contact number previously provided by the vendor/supplier before the request was received.

-6. Confirm all changes requested by the vendor/supplier to a person independent of the requestor of the change, with any changes being implemented only after the vendor/supplier has the opportunity to confirm them.
+6. Confirm all changes requested by the vendor/supplier to a person independent of the requestor of the change, with any changes being implemented only after the vendor/supplier has confirmed them.

 7. Perform all international and domestic funds transfer procedures consistently across all business units.

-8. Confirm all requests from leadership and senior officials (including your supervisor) in-person, or with another official or supervisor within your own company, especially if emailed or they seem urgent or hurried and involve large amounts of money.
-Don’t be afraid to verify/ask.
+8. Confirm all requests from leadership and senior officials (including your supervisor) in-person, or with another official or supervisor within your department, especially if requests are emailed, or they seem urgent and involve large amounts of money.

 9. Watch for a pattern of fraudulent messages and attempts within the last twelve (12) months, purporting to be from customers, vendors, or employees, intending to direct transfers of your funds.
 It only takes one to succeed and if you’re being targeted, they may become more sophisticated and real-seeming or convincing over time.

-10. Monitor financial news, information sources, and user groups in your own and similar industries for warnings and awareness of attempts at other institutions, so you can avoid them.
+10. Monitor financial news, information sources, and user groups in higher education and similar industries for warnings and awareness of attempts at other institutions, so they can be avoided.
 Share warnings and details (as permitted) with them as well.

 Background